HeardLibrary/digital-scholarship/script/codegraf/009a/index.md

 - slice rows or columns by index labels using the `.loc()` method.
 - slice rows or columns by index integers using the `.iloc()` method.

-Total video time: m s
+Total video time: 55m 44s

 ## Links